GaziYucel/optimetaCitations/README.md

 - OpenAlex.org
     - see [Models for citations](#models-for-citations)
 - Orcid.org
+    - givenName
+    - familyName
+- Wikidata.org
+    - Lookup the wikidata id's with following pids
+      - citation doi
-    - given_name
+      - author orcid
-    - family_name
+      - journal issn_l

 ## Task scheduler

 ### Process and enrich

-- Batch process can be executed from Website > Plugins > Settings.
 - Batch process is automatically triggered by the Task Scheduler.
-- All publications which are not declined are processed.
+- All publications with the following statuses will be processed:
+  - queued
+  - scheduled

 ### Deposit

-- Batch deposit can be executed from Website > Plugins > Settings.
 - Batch deposit is automatically triggered by the Task Scheduler.
-- All publications which are published are deposited.
+- All publications with the following statuses will be deposited:
+  - published

 ## Deposit to OpenCitations